 Look at the picture adjacent to title page.
 What is happening?
 What do you think might happen in this story?
 What does exotic, written on the egg cartons, mean?

-You can grab a copy of the entire Just Plain Fancy Unit Study and Lapbook in an easy-to-print file at the end of this post.
+You can grab a copy of the entire Just Plain Fancy lessons and lapbook in an easy-to-print file at the end of this post.

 Just Plain Fancy Lapbook Printables

 In addition to the unit study lessons, the file also includes mini-books for your student to create a Just Plain Fancy Lapbook.